Land Champ 3 Point Hitch Sprayer

 If accuracy is not important to you, then a boom-less nozzle is a nice feature. it’s less expensive than the boom, takes up less space in the garage, and there’s almost no chance of hooking it on something and tearing it up.
 The boom-less nozzle sprays in a fan, covering as much or more than most booms.
 You can expect twenty-five or thirty feet on a calm day, but on a windy day you could get drift.
 Order it with the boomless nozzles, or with either a 20′ or 30′ spray boom.

 Another special feature is that the tank is color pigmented, so the sun’s rays won’t break down chemical the way it will with a white tank.

 You still have to care for your pumps, because winter is tough on pumps.
 You’ve got to get all the liquid out, then winterize the pumps by running some RV antifreeze through there.

-I’ll say this again: The Land Champ Field Sprayer it’s the most perfect sprayer I’ve ever seen for a compact tractor.
+I’ll say this again: The Land Champ Field Sprayer is the most perfect 3 point sprayer for a compact tractor that I’ve ever seen.
 It’s available for sale on my website in three different sizes: 100 Gallon Sprayer, 200 Gallon Sprayer, 55 Gallon Sprayer